srsampson/ADSBMySQL/README.md

 This application connects to TCP Port 30003 (or configured alternate port) which is the common Basestation compatible port number for ADS-B and Mode-S output data.
 It's a pretty simple program.
 Purely a hobby endeavor.
 This TCP port does not have any fancy data being output, it is just the most common data - heading, altitude, speed, etc.

 The use of Basestation output data severly limits this application.
-I was working on a Mode-S decoder where the raw data could be used in database tables, but that was a bit much for spare time and all that bit-jiggling of ADS-B and Mode-S wore me out.
+I was working on a Mode-S decoder where the raw data could be used in database tables, but that was a bit much for spare time, and all that bit-jiggling of ADS-B and Mode-S wore me out.

 The database is updated by a configurable (1 to 13 seconds) time.
 Aircraft transmit their position every second, but in most cases it isn't necessary to have that resolution.
 By default I set 3 seconds, which is adequate for me.
 In the Track Display program, it reads the database every second, which if you set in 13 seconds here, not a lot of its queries will have new data, but reading is not as database intensive as writing.
 Every write will update several tables.